vermont42/ProgrammaticLayout/README.md

 }
 ```

-19\. `BreedDetailVC` currently assumes that that it's be instantiated from a storyboard, so in `BreedDetailVC.swift`, replace the definition of `BreedDetailVC` with the following:
+19\. `BreedDetailVC` currently assumes that that it's being instantiated from a storyboard, so in `BreedDetailVC.swift`, replace the definition of `BreedDetailVC` with the following:

 ```
 class BreedDetailVC: UIViewController, UITextViewDelegate {